mgmatola/Meetup-2-talks/README.md

 - __A gentle introduction to currying in JavaScript__
   - led by: Michael Matola
   - abstract: I struggled through many explanations and examples of currying/partial function application before finally starting to understand it.
 I offer a gentle introduction to the hows and whys of  currying in JavaScript (with added bonus: closures).

+- __You're just not my type: A TypeScript overview__
+  - led by: Steve Barman
+  - abstract: Why are you coding without your seatbelt?
+This talk covers the basics of what TypeScript is, how it works, and what the benefits it has for anyone using javaScript in development.